Consciousness & Metacognition Lab

 for the field to gain better recognition within academia (rather than in popular media, which we are doing perhaps 'too' well already....), we reckon one useful way forward may be to develop clinical applications. while we think studies of patients in coma are interesting & important, we have not yet done that sort of work because we feel it is difficult to experimentally control things well there. instead, we have been using a relatively novel form of fMRI neurofeedback, to manipulate specific decoded neural representations (such as subjective confidence). with this technique, known as decoded neurofeedback (DecNef), we have been trying to develop a novel treatment method for phobia (see this for an update of how far we've gotten since last year).

-for future directions.... our latest new interests include depression & schizophrenia. as a side project of sort, in collaboration with computational sociologist Kayuet Liu we are also trying to develop a novel (psychological) perspective for understanding the autoimmunue system (extending from our work on unconscious fear), and to study how diseases like chronic infllammation & cancer may actually spread through social networks (like fear does).
+for future directions.... we are moving more into applied stuff. our latest new interests include depression & schizophrenia. as a side project of sort, in collaboration with computational sociologist Kayuet Liu we are also trying to develop a novel (psychological) perspective for understanding the autoimmunue system (extending from our work on unconscious fear), and to study how diseases like chronic infllammation & cancer may actually spread through social networks (like fear does). check this out.

 so, the above is a 'brief' overview of what we do. for a full list of publications, you can check out this (a CV containing a list of all published work), or this google scholar profile (which includes bioRvix preprints too). feel free to email us (firstname.lastname@example.org) if you are stuck behind a paywall.